Kes (film): Production

 The film (and the book upon which it was based, by Barry Hines) were semi-autobiographical, Hines having been a teacher in the school in which it was set, and wishing to critique the education system of the time.
 His younger brother Richard had found a new life after his student experiences at the local secondary modern school by training the original bird "Kes", the inspiration for the movie.
 Richard assisted the movie production by acting as the handler for the birds in the film.
 Both brothers grew up in the area shown in the film, and their father was a worker in the local coal mine, though he was a kind man in contrast to the absentee father in the film.
 Both the film and the book provide a portrait of life in the mining areas of Yorkshire of the time; reportedly, the miners in the area were then the lowest-paid workers in a developed country.
 Shortly before the film's release, the Yorkshire coalfield where the film was set was brought to a standstill for two weeks by an unofficial strike.

 Set in and around Barnsley, the film was one of the first of several collaborations between Ken Loach and Barry Hines that used authentic Yorkshire dialect.
 The extras were all hired from in and around Barnsley.
-The DVD version of the film has certain scenes dubbed over with fewer dialect terms than in the original.
+For some releases of the film, certain scenes were dubbed to tone down the Barnsley dialect.
 In a 2013 interview, director Ken Loach said that, upon its release, United Artists organised a screening of the film for some American executives and they said that they could understand Hungarian better than the dialect in the film.

 The production company was set up with the name "Kestrel Films".
 Ken Loach and Tony Garnett used this for some of their later collaborations such as Family Life and The Save the Children Fund Film.